nbelmokhtar/Udacity_AZMLND_Project_1_Optimizing_ML_Pipeline_in_Azure/README.md

 We create and optimize the hyperparameters of a standard Scikit-learn Logistic Regression using HyperDrive.
 We also use AutoML to build and optimize a model on the same dataset, so that we can compare the results of the two methods.

-We performed 20 runs to find the best hyperparameters using HyperDrive and the highest reported accuracy was 90.72%.
-Similarly, we reached 55 iterations using the AutoML and the best performing model was Voting Ensemble, which achieved an accuracy of 91.77%.
+We performed 20 runs to find the best hyperparameters using HyperDrive and the highest reported accuracy was '90.72%'.
+Similarly, we reached 55 iterations using the AutoML and the best performing model was 'Voting Ensemble', which achieved an accuracy of '91.77%'.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**